Residence permits for those granted subsidiary protection status

-If you have the right to family reunification, you may be covered by a so-called financial support requirement.
+If you have the right to family reunification, you may be subject to a so-called financial support requirement.
 This means that you must be able to financially support yourself and your family.
 You must also have a home of an adequate size and standard that you can live in together when your family moves to Sweden.
 There are certain exceptions from the maintenance requirement, for example if your family applies for residence permits within three months of the date on which you received your residence permit.

 The residence permit can be withdrawn